solenya-group/solenya/README.md

 # Motivation

 Solenya was built to simplify front end web development.
-At a philosophical level, it seeks to balance abstraction and pragmatism.
+Its philosophy is to balance abstraction and pragmatism.
 More specifically, it features:

-* Static Typing
-* A Unified Language
+* Typescript for Everything
 * Intrinsic State Management
-* A Multi-Paradigm Approach
-* Balanced Coupling

-## Static Typing

-Solenya was built from the ground-up to take advantage of static typing.

-Writing large applications without static typing doesn't work.
-It's why Facebook had to write their own statically typed version of PHP.
-It's why Typescript exists.
-And the tax of static typing in modern languages is really low, thanks to type inference.
-There's no excuse for eschewing compile-time types.

-Static typing gives you: the best possible testing for free, where the compiler constrains the possible values of your variables.
-Great tooling.
-Free documentation.
-It makes other people's code much easier to understand.
-And it makes your own code easier to understand as and when you refactor it.

-## A Unified Language
+## Typescript for Everything

 Solenya, in part thanks to the excellent `typestyle` library, uses typescript to express everything, including HTML and CSS.
 This substantially reduces complexity.